jainlav/jainlav.github.io/index.md

 This is demonstrated through initiatives that I have shaped and led end-to-end—from identifying foundational data challenges and recommending enterprise-wide solutions, to architecting and delivering Data Quality and Master Data standardization platforms that serve as upstream enablers for multiple business-critical applications across Sales, Supply Chain, Finance and Operations.

+A significant part of my work has been focused on Supply Chain Analytics — beyond building visibility — I look for where analytics can directly generate financial yield: surfacing margin recovery opportunities, flagging cost leakage, and identifying savings within the reporting layer itself rather than leaving them buried in a report someone has to act on separately.

 My work is recognized for architectural foresight and a consistent focus on building scalable, standardized, and reusable platforms that remain stable and extensible long after engagement.

 ---